Commerce industrial building engulfed by 3rd-alarm blaze

 The three-alarm fire at 6501 Flotilla St. was reported at about 3:30 a.m., according to the Los Angeles County Fire Department.

-The single-story business, which is believed to be PCI Industries, was quickly engulfed by flames, and it was not until a little before 5 a.m. that firefighters were able to contain the fire.
+The single-story business, which appears to be a furniture company, was quickly engulfed by flames that spread from the loading dock area, and it was not until shortly before 5 a.m. that firefighters were able to contain the fire.

 Extinguishing the blaze, however, was proving difficult.
 Firefighters appear to be holding their ground while letting the fire burn itself out, or at least diminish in size.

-Note: Editor’s note: This story was updated to reflect new information about the business that burned.